ayush-bhavsar/ayush-bhavsar/README.md

 - 🔭 I'm currently working on exciting projects
 - 🌱 I'm always learning and exploring new technologies
 - 💬 Ask me about web development, programming, and tech
-- 📫 How to reach me: [Your Email Here]
+- 📫 How to reach me: ayushbhavsar1402@gmail.com
 - ⚡ Fun fact: I love turning coffee into code!

 ## 🛠️ Tech Stack